XpiritBV/azure-container-apps-workshop/labs/using-dapr-locally.md

     network_mode: "service:frontend"
 ```

 There is one thing that you need to change to get the docker-compose project to work.
 The hostname for both the pubsub and statestore components needs to be updated from 'localhost' to 'redis'.
 This has to do with the networking of Docker.
 Do this now and then just start the Docker compose project.
 The entire Globo Tickets app should work, including ordering.
 You can debug too.
-Access the frontend over HTTP on port 5002, as HTTPS is not enabled in the demo app: [http://localhost:5002/](http://localhost:5002/)

 Of course you can also use the CLI to do this if you want.
 If you try this first and then decide to continue with Visual Studio, run a 'docker container prune' if you get conflicts when starting the Docker Compose project.